Entity API

 The immediate children of a Folder can also be retrieved using the library.

-for entity in client.descendants():
+for entity in client.descendants(folder.reference):

 print(entity.title)

-for entity in client.descendants(folder.parent):
+for entity in client.descendants(asset.parent):

 print(entity.title)